sacherjj/CasperLabs/hack/docker/README.md

      --private-key /keys/system-account/account-private.pem
 ```

 As you may notice we make use of the `system-account` for deploys signing.
-This is temporary until we the add ability to create new custom accounts as part of Genesis.
+This is just an account that has some initial balance to play with and fund other accounts, it has no other role.

 After a successful deploy, you should see the following response: